 Welcome to our four-seasons playground.

 - Situated at the junction of the North and South Thompson Rivers in the Thompson Valley, Kamloops is the second largest city in the BC Interior with a growing population of over 90,000 people.

-- Kamloops is Canada’s Tournament Capital, and hosts over 100 tournaments each year at world-class sports facilities such as the Tournament Capital Centre, Kamloops Bike Ranch, etc.
+- Kamloops is Canada’s Tournament Capital, and hosts more than 100 tournaments each year at world-class sports facilities such as the Tournament Capital Centre, Kamloops Bike Ranch, etc.

 - The name Kamloops comes from the Secwepemc word T’kemlups meaning “the meeting of the rivers.”
 Kamloops is on the meeting point of the South Thompson and the North Thompson which, together, create the Thompson River.

 - Kamloops was incorporated as a city in 1893.
 As of 2023, Kamloops is 130 years old but still young and growing fast.